 These two factors combined will help you drive an increased amount of traffic to your page as time goes on.

-To further optimize the traffic you receive, you’ll want to ensure that your title is less than 65 characters long.
+To further optimize the WordPress hosting features you receive, you’ll want to ensure that your title is less than 65 characters long.
 While there’s nothing preventing you from going over that, Google only allows users to preview the first 65 characters of a title.

 This also means that it’s important to put your keyword towards the beginning of the title so that your audience will know what your content is about.